-Persons with disabilities have a number of specific housing needs, including those related to design and location.
-Design needs generally include the removal of architectural barriers that limit the accessibility of dwelling units and construction of wheelchair ramps, railings,
+Persons with disabilities have several specific housing needs, including those related to design and location.
+Design needs generally include the removal of architectural barriers that limit the accessibility of dwelling units and construction of wheelchair ramps, railings, etc. Location needs include accessibility to public transportation, commercial services, healthcare, and supportive services.
+Some persons with disabilities need group housing opportunities, especially those who are lower income or homeless.